reactjs/react.dev/content/docs/how-to-contribute.md

 ### Semantic Versioning {#semantic-versioning}

 React follows [semantic versioning](https://semver.org/).
-We release patch versions for critical bugfixes, minor versions for new features or non-essential changes, and major versions for any breaking changes.
+We release patch versions for critical bug fixes, minor versions for new features or non-essential changes, and major versions for any breaking changes.
 When we make breaking changes, we also introduce deprecation warnings in a minor version so that our users learn about the upcoming changes and migrate their code in advance.
 Learn more about our commitment to stability and incremental migration in [our versioning policy](/docs/faq-versioning.html).

 Every significant change is documented in the [changelog file](https://github.com/facebook/react/blob/master/CHANGELOG.md).